Forms for Initial Registration

 All public charities doing business in the Commonwealth of Massachusetts must register with the Non-Profits/Public Charities Division and, thereafter, file annual financial reports with the AGO.
 Upon registration, the AGO will assign the public charity an Attorney General Account Number (AG Number).
 Any charities that wish to solicit funds must also obtain a Certificate for Solicitation before engaging in fundraising activities.

-For all initial registration forms and information, please see the Registering a Public Charity page.
+For all initial registration information, please see the Online Charity Filing Portal page.

-The form PC is filed by annually by all nonprofit charitable organizations conducting business in the Commonwealth of Massachusetts.
+The Form PC is filed annually by all nonprofit charitable organizations conducting business in the Commonwealth of Massachusetts.
+We are processing Forms PC in the order received and there are delays for filings submitted in paper.
+Please consider using our new online charities filing portal.

 Form PC-F and Instructions